anton-k/handle-pattern-servant-app/README.md

 transport types that are used for response and requests.
 We should keep it separate from domain types.

-Also we can go down to microservice route and split the app by groups of logically related methods to separate services.
+Also we can go down to micro-service route and split the app by groups of logically related methods to separate services.
 On this stage our method with local interfaces can pay off well.
-As we already have separated environments we can define separate apps with local env's becoming top-level ones.
+As we already have separated environments we can define separate apps with local `Env`'s becoming top-level ones.

-But keep in mind the hidden dependencies of mutable state on the app init level.
+But keep in mind the hidden dependencies of mutable state on the app initialization level.
 It can also become tangled.
-I advise instead of direct usage of TVar's to wrap them to newtypes and create the modules that provide meaningful interface for them so that `TVar` details are hidden.
+I advise instead of direct usage of `TVar`'s to wrap them to `newtype`s and create the modules that provide meaningful interface for them so that `TVar` details are hidden.
 This way it's easier to decouple things or see which one depends on which.

 ### Conclusion

-We have discused a Handle pattern and how to use it to build flexible web-apps with servant that are easy to change and keep development with the wave.
+We have discussed a Handle pattern and how to use it to build flexible web-apps with servant that are easy to change and keep development with the wave.

 Let's mention the points:

 * we can organise application with interfaces as records

-* with this approach we can decopule implementation from the servant details
+* with this approach we can decouple implementation from the servant details

-* we can use local environments ior groups of interfaces for API-routes and assemble them in the last stage on level of the server definition or we can swap it to microservice design.
+* we can use local environments for groups of interfaces for API-routes and assemble them in the last stage on level of the server definition or we can swap it to micro-service design.

 * local interfaces that are driven by the API-routes give more flexible solutions that are local to the compiling routine and more easy to think about at price of possible duplication.

-* the web-app domain is ocean wave not a solid gorund to build castles. so we need to build with presence of uncertainty and unexpected changes in mind.
+* the web-app domain is ocean wave not a solid ground to build castles.
+   So we need to build with presence of uncertainty and unexpected changes in mind.
-   Which coresponds badly with mathematical thinking.
+   Which corresponds badly with mathematical thinking.
    We need to use more flexible solutions.

 * Separation of interface definition and implementation on package level.
-  Use executable (or separate package) for implementation and inside the library think in terms of open interfaces that are yet to be dfined.
+  Use executable (or separate package) for implementation and inside the library think in terms of open interfaces that are yet to be defined.

 * Mutable state can be hided behind interfaces completely.
-  We can link  internal depndencies in the initialisation step if interfaces want to communicate with each other.
+  We can link  internal dependencies in the initialisation step if interfaces want to communicate with each other.

 Happy web-apps building with Haskell!